-It took me a long time to produce a savory muffin with a good crumb and good flavor.
-But I'm finally happy with this recipe, with a nice sharp kick from the cheese and seasonings, and a fresh feel from the tomatoes!
-You can add other ingredients, like ham if you don't want it vegetarian, or maybe bacon?
+This is a versatile, tasty savory muffin recipe with a good crumb.
+There's a nice sharp kick from the cheese and seasonings and a fresh feel from the tomatoes.
+You can add other ingredients, like spinach, mushroom, ham or bacon.
 They freeze wonderfully and are perfect for brunch tables and a great savory alternative for breakfast.

-Originally posted in 2013, this post has been updated with photos, text and a much-better variation of the recipe to serve you better.
+Originally posted in 2013, this post has been updated with photos, text, and a tweaked (much better) recipe to serve you better.

 I'm a big fan of muffins in general, mostly because they are great fresh and they freeze SO well!
 I usually have a bunch of my favorites (Raisin Bran muffins and Morning Glory muffins) frozen at all times and eat them in the morning, warm.

-The idea of a savory muffin always appealed to me, and in my mind, it always had cheese in it.
+The idea of a savory muffin always appealed to me (as do savory scones); in my mind, it always had cheese.
 Of course!

-This here is a recipe that combines the chewiness of cheese with a tight but wonderful crumb.
-It makes a great addition to a brunch table.
+It makes a great addition to a brunch table or as a snack.
 Can't argue with that.

-Cheese - I love to use Gouda or Fontina because they have a strong flavor but not too spicy.
+- Cheese: I love to use white Cheddar cheese, Gouda, or Fontina because they have a strong flavor but are not too spicy.
 Any semi-hard cheese you like works well.
 White cheddar would be another great choice.
-Alternatively, you can use half mozzarella cheese (or other melty cheese) and the muffins will be softer, but make sure you compensate with enough seasoning, as mozzarella has less flavor.
+Alternatively, you can use half mozzarella cheese (or other melty cheese), and the muffins will be softer, but make sure you compensate with enough seasoning, as mozzarella has less flavor.

-Herbs - parsley goes really well with the rest of the ingredients, but basil and thyme work wonderfully also.
+- Herbs: parsley goes well with the other ingredients, but basil and thyme also work wonderfully.

-Seasoning - salt and pepper of course, but you can also add a dash of spice with chili powder or smoked paprika.
+- Seasonings: black pepper of course, but you can also add a dash of spice with chili powder or smoked paprika.

 - Muffins are very easy to make and these are made the old-fashioned way: a bowl with wet ingredients and a bowl with dry ingredients that are mixed together swiftly and lightly (images 1 and 2).